Nathan Healy

 Frequently Asked Questions

-Palmetto Solar is a top choice for Salem, OR homeowners.
-We’re a national company with a strong local install network, serving 20,000+ customers across 31 states with an approval rating over 85%.
-We offer some of the most flexible financing in the industry, including our LightReach lease — no upfront cost, starting as low as $65/month.
+Palmetto Solar is a strong choice for Salem, OR homeowners.
+As a national company with a local installation network, we’ve served 20,000+ customers across 31 states and maintain an approval rating over 85%.
+Salem residents like Ne Thomas and Jim Martin have shared positive experiences with our process — from design to installation.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with cash purchases.
-Most Salem homeowners start saving immediately, since the lease payment is typically less than their current electricity bill.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to homeowners through lower monthly payments.
+Since the monthly lease payment is typically less than a current electricity bill, most Salem homeowners start saving from day one.